"Be careful with Ghanaians, they can destroy you": GH man abroad to daughter

 He further asserted that foreigners and superiors are prone to readily believe any negative information about individuals shared by their Ghanaian colleagues.

-This contentious statement from Achieve Doctor has sparked widespread reactions from viewers and sparked discussions about trust and cultural dynamics in various social media circles.
+This contentious statement from Achieve Doctor has sparked widespread reactions and discussions about trust and cultural dynamics in various social media circles.

 PAY ATTENTION: Follow us on Instagram - get the most important news directly in your favourite app!